 Planning a trip to Scotland’s Isle of Skye?
-Discover the best of the island with this three-day Isle of Skye itinerary for a road trip packed with stunning landscapes.
+Discover the best of the island with this three-day Isle of Skye itinerary for a road trip packed with stunning landscapes and fascinating culture and history.

-Lying off the west coast of Scotland, the Isle of Skye is one of the most popular places to visit in Scotland, known for its wild scenery (and often equally wild weather).
-Many people head to the island on a day trip, but it’s worth staying for a few nights to see more of what Skye has to offer – not least because Scotland’s second-largest island is bigger than it looks.
+Lying off the west coast of Scotland, the Isle of Skye is one of the country’s most popular destinations, known for its wild scenery (and often equally wild weather).
+Many people head to the island on a day trip, but it’s worth staying a few nights to see more of what Skye has to offer – not least because Scotland’s second-largest island is bigger than it looks.

 A road trip is the ideal way to explore Skye, and this itinerary contains three day-long road trips visiting different areas of the island, marked on the map below (click on the map to open it in Google Maps for directions).
 The map shows each day as starting and finishing in Portree, but you can easily adapt the route if you’re staying elsewhere.